-Shonen are young boys and male teenagers whose age is from 7 or 8 to 15 or 16.
+Shonen refers to young boys and male teenagers aged 7 or 8 years to 15 or 16.

-Seinen are youths (particularly males) from late teens to 20s.
-But in the case of putting emphasis on youthfulness, its definition even includes people in the 30s.
+Seinen refers to youths (particularly males) from late teens to 20s.
+But when emphasizing youthfulness, its definition even includes the 30s.

-As for the difference between “Shonen Manga (少年漫画)” or “Shonen-Shi (少年誌)” and “Seinen Manga (青年漫画)” or “Seinen-Shi (青年誌)”, this article on the Japanese site “Manga-Gai” says that as their names indicate,
+this article on the Japanese site Manga-Gai says that, as their names indicate,

 Shonen Manga (少年漫画)

-Shonen Manga are literally manga comics whose target age group is Shonen and whose content at least 7 or so year-old children can understand.
+Shonen Manga refers to manga comics whose target age group is Shonen and whose content at least seven or so year-old children can understand.

 Seinen Manga (青年漫画)

-Seinen Manga are literally manga comics whose target readership is Seinen.
+Seinen Manga refers to manga comics whose target readership is Seinen.